Viasat Internet for Seniors

 Unlimited Platinum 100 for Higher Speeds and More Data

-I think you’ve probably noticed a pattern here: The higher you go on the Viasat pricing table, the faster your internet and the more data you get.
+I think you’ve probably noticed a pattern: The higher you go on the Viasat pricing table, the faster your internet and the more data you get.

 The Platinum 100 plan includes a generous 300 GB of data, HD streaming, and zippy speeds of up to 100 Mbps.
 If you’re a cinephile who watches movies in ultra HD — which burns through 7 GB per hour — this probably won’t be enough data for you.

-Insider tip: Here’s a little-known but important fact — you actually don’t need more than a 5-10 Mbps connection to stream standard-definition TV over the internet.
+Insider tip: Here’s a little-known but critical fact — you don’t need more than a 5-10 Mbps connection to stream standard-definition TV over the internet.
 (That refers to download speed, by the way, or data you’re pulling in.)

-On the bright side, you can always upgrade to one of Viasat’s higher-tier plans if you get caught short on data (or downgrade if, at the end of the month, you’re rolling in extra data like Scrooge McDuck in money).
-Viasat offers a bunch of plans to choose from.
+On the bright side, you can always upgrade to one of Viasat’s higher-tier plans if you get caught short on data (or downgrade if, at the end of the month, you’re rolling in extra data like Scrooge McDuck does in money).
+Viasat offers several plans.

-Money-saving tip: For subscribers living in certain areas of the U.S., Viasat offers free satellite installation.
-This is a promotion; check with a customer service representative to see if you might be eligible.
+Money-saving tip: Viasat offers free satellite installation for subscribers living in certain areas of the U.S. It is a promotion; check with a customer service representative to see if you might be eligible.

 Viasat’s plans and availability aren’t set in stone, as with all internet providers.
 Prices and services will vary depending on where you live.